MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 #### Gavan Fantom: So how does your calculator do trigonometry, anyway?
 There are a number of different ways to compute sines and cosines, but most of them are intensive in their use of computational resources.
 We take a look at an approach that can be done without multiplication or division, as found in many calculators and low power computers.

+#### Jonathan Welton: The Infinite Glass Bead Game
+What happens if we take the world's oldest board game (possibly) and extend it to an infinite board?
+Will the game inevitably settle down, or continue chaotically forever?

 #### Kirsty Fish: Who wants to be a trillionaire?
 A layperson’s guide to trillionairism and how it’s something we can all achieve.
 Kind of.